-Our cellulose derivatives business is a leading global producer and supplier of acetate flake, acetate tow and acetate film, primarily used in filter products applications.
+Our cellulose derivatives business is a leading global producer and supplier of acetate tow, acetate flake and acetate film, primarily used in filter products applications.
 Our near-term focus in cellulose derivatives is to drive productivity initiatives through our business, including managing our own production landscape.
 We hold an approximately 30% ownership interest in three separate ventures in China that produce acetate flake and acetate tow.
-China National Tobacco Corporation, a Chinese state-owned tobacco entity, has been our venture partner for over two decades and has driven successful growth in our cellulose derivatives business.
+China National Tobacco Corporation, a Chinese state-owned tobacco entity, has been our venture partner for three decades and has driven successful growth in our cellulose derivatives business.
 Our cellulose derivatives business has production sites in Belgium, Mexico, the United Kingdom and the US, along with sites at our three cellulose derivatives ventures in China.

-Our food ingredients business is a leading global supplier of premium quality ingredients for the food and beverage and pharmaceutical industries and is a leading producer of food protection ingredients, such as potassium sorbate and sorbic acid.
+Our food ingredients business is a leading global supplier of Ace-K for the food and beverage industry and is a leading producer of food protection ingredients, such as potassium sorbate and sorbic acid.
 Similar to engineered materials, we leverage our leading project pipeline process in our food ingredients business in which we have over fifty years of experience in developing and marketing specialty ingredients for the food and beverages industry.
 Our food ingredients business has a production facility in Germany, with sales and distribution facilities in all major regions of the world.

-Acetate flake, acetate tow and acetate film.
+Acetate tow, acetate flake and acetate film.
 Acetate tow is a fiber used primarily in cigarette filters.
 In order to produce acetate tow, we first produce acetate flake by processing wood pulp with acetic acid and acetic anhydride.
 Wood pulp generally comes from reforested trees and is purchased externally from a variety of sources, and acetic anhydride is an intermediate chemical that we produce from acetic acid in our Acetyl Intermediates segment.
 Acetate flake is then further processed into acetate tow.
-Acetate flake can also be a solvent that is cast to create a film, which is primarily used in packaging for food and high-end luxury goods, as well as other applications such as anti-fog films, which are sold under the trademark, Clarifoil[®].
+Acetate flake can also be a solvent that is cast to create a film, which is primarily used in packaging for food and high-end luxury goods, as well as other applications such as anti-fog films, which are sold under the trademark, Clarifoil®.

-Sales of acetate tow amounted to 14%, 14% and 16% of our consolidated net sales for the years ended December 31, 2015, 2014 and 2013, respectively.
+Sales of acetate tow amounted to 14%, 14% and 14% of our consolidated net sales for the years ended December 31, 2016, 2015 and 2014, respectively.

-Sunett[®] sweetener.
-Ace-K, a non-nutritive high intensity sweetener sold under the trademark Sunett[®], is used in a variety of beverages, confections and dairy products throughout the world.
-Sunett[®] sweetener is the ideal blending partner for caloric and non-caloric sweeteners as it balances the sweetness profile.
+Sunett® sweetener.
+Ace-K, a non-nutritive high intensity sweetener sold under the trademark Sunett®, is used in a variety of beverages, confections and dairy products throughout the world.
+Sunett® sweetener is the ideal blending partner for caloric and non-caloric sweeteners as it balances the sweetness profile.
 It is recognized in the food industry for its consistent product quality and reliable supply.
 The primary raw material for Sunett is diketene, which is derived from acetic acid produced in our Acetyl Intermediates segment.

-Qorus[®] sweetener system.
-The Qorus[®] sweetener system is designed to assist food and beverage formulators in achieving their unique taste profile.
+Qorus® sweetener system.
+The Qorus® sweetener system is designed to assist food and beverage formulators in achieving their unique taste profile.
 This product enables the manufacturer to balance taste, without the need to mask certain notes, and ultimately provide the consumer with a pure, authentic taste.
-The Qorus[®] sweetener system is designed for low- to no-calorie carbonated and non-carbonated beverages, flavored waters, energy drinks, milk and dairy products.
+The Qorus® sweetener system is designed for low- to no-calorie carbonated and non-carbonated beverages, flavored waters, energy drinks, milk and dairy products.

 Food protection ingredients.
 Our food protection ingredients, potassium sorbate and sorbic acid, are mainly used in foods, beverages and personal care products.
-Pricing is extremely sensitive to demand and industry capacity and is not necessarily dependent on the cost of raw materials.
-The primary raw materials are acetic acid, ethylene and potassium hydroxide.